claucece/Secure-Messaging-Summit/README.md

 We have no idea how much demand there will be.
 We will provide a registration form starting from August.

+Registration is free; but you must read and accept our Code of Conduct.

+We require that every participant represent themselves by the name that they use for their professional work.
+No participant can impersonate another person or use a pseudonym.

 ### Before you register